‘The Bold And The Beautiful’ Spoilers Week of March 20-24: Steam Wedding Happens

 Ridge and Quinn have a few moments alone next week on The Bold and The Beautiful and make a pledge that there will be no more lip locks and shenanigans to put their respective relationships at risk.
 The problem is, Katie is always lurking.
 Will someone overhear their admissions of guilt?

-Back in LA, on The Bold and The Beautiful, Wyatt Spencer (Darin Brooks) drinks away his sorrow for losing Steffy to Liam now that the two are officially hitched and there is more drama at the office of Spectra Fashions.
-Will Sally come home to find designs have already been stolen?
+Back in LA, on The Bold and The Beautiful, Wyatt Spencer (Darin Brooks) drinks away his sorrow for losing Steffy to Liam now that the two are officially hitched, and there is more drama at the office of Spectra Fashions.
+Will Sally come home to find the designs have already been stolen?

 Look for explosive action next week on The Bold and The Beautiful.